payros/super-gomoku/README.md

 * Run `stack install` in the project's root directory
 * Run `gomoku` (You may have to add the bin directory to your shell path)
 * Open a browser window and visit `localhost:4000` or `127.0.0.1:4000`

+### Text-based terminal version, implemented entirely in Haskell.
+The text-based version is run in the terminal, using the (mostly) untouched original code written by [Niki Vazou](https://github.com/nikivazou).
+This version may be more useful for future students who are writing bots, since the entire implementation is in Haskell.
+In the web version, checking who wins and such is done in Javascript.

+#### Local Installation
+Installation is the same as for the web version, though the executable is `gomoku-text` instead of `gomoku`.

+However, if you want to avoid installing `postgres`, you should be able to comment out the lines related to the `gomoku` executable in [gomoku.cabal](https://github.com/payros/super-gomoku/blob/master/gomoku.cabal).
+Then you should be able to run `stack install` and run `gomoku-text` without installing `postgres`.
+I haven't tested this, however.